TruncatedDinoSour/armour/doc/d/pDB-1.md

         return select_random(keys);
     }

 This would be a base algorithm for selecting a key.
 From now, whenever `get_key` is used in pseudocode, assume the above function.
+Ideally `get_key` would also implement `get_key_id` to get the ID of the key - this function will also be used, but there's no pseudorandom implementation, this will depend on your data structure, most likely at least.
+You can also loop over all available keys and look for the specific key, which is not ideal:

+    number get_key_id(bytes key) {
+        for kf_idx in counter(keyfile.count()) {
+            if (keyfile.get(kf_idx) == key) {
+                return kf_idx;
+            }
+        }

+        throw "No key found.";
+    }

+As in:

+-   Loop over all key IDs.
+-   If current key equals to the searched key - return it.
+-   If no key was found, throw an error.

+To reiterate, this is not an ideal algorithm, and you should have a good data structure to make this more efficient.
+Such as:

+    struct Key {
+        KeyType type;
+        uint64_t size;
+        uint8_t[size] data;
+        uint64_t id; /* Or something even bigger? */
+    }

+Though, this is left up to the SDK and/or the Client.

 ## Hashing

-Since pDBv0, most hashing algorithms have been removed and substituted with Argon2.
+Since pDBv0, all hashing algorithms have been removed and substituted with Argon2.
 This is how the new hashing process in a modern pDB database would look:

     bytes hash(bytes data) {